knope-dev/knope/docs/src/content/docs/reference/command-line-arguments.md

 ### `--upgrade`

-Updates the `knope.toml` file from any deprecated (but still supported) syntax to the equivalent newer syntax.
+Updates the `knope.toml` file from any deprecated (but still supported) syntax to the newer syntax.
-Cannot be used if no `knope.toml` file is present.
+This option is unavailable if no `knope.toml` file is present.

 ### `--validate`

 Checks that the `knope.toml` file is valid.
-Cannot be used if there is no `knope.toml` file in the current directory.
+Unavailable if there is no `knope.toml` file in the current directory.

 ## Workflow modifiers

-Arguments that modify the behavior of a workflow, the workflow will still be run.
+Arguments that change the behavior of a workflow, the workflow will still run.

 ### `--verbose`